01

 One structure, three parts

 A special needs trust to hold and release money on his instructions.
 A will that directs everything into it.
-A life policy that fills the trust with the full $1.5 million at exactly the moment it's needed — funded in the way that fit his finances.
+A life policy that fills the trust with the full $1.5 million at exactly the moment it's needed.
 No piece works alone; together, they're a framework that runs without him.

 3